KingOfTheAce2/rechtspraak-sync/README.md

 ### Running the crawler

 The crawler respects the publisher's rate limit by sending one request per second and uses an ASCII-only `User-Agent` header to avoid encoding issues.
+The delay can be adjusted via the `REQUEST_DELAY_SEC` environment variable.
 Because over 800k decisions are available, long crawls can be resumed via the state file described below.

 ```bash
 python crawl_rechtspraak.py \